Setting up an Anaconda environment for a class

 yto confirm that you want to proceed when prompted.
 This will install several common packages of Python code, and you can use this approach to install others in the future.

 Whenever you work on Python code for this class, you should do so with this environment selected.
-That is, everytime that you open the Anaconda Navigator to work on this class, you should use the pulldown menu to select this environment.
+That is, everytime that you open the Anaconda Navigator to work on this class, you should use the pulldown menu to select this environment, and wait for Anaconda to switch to that environment.
+Only then should you begin working on your Python stuff.
 This will ensure that you continue to have access to the packages you need.

 To edit a Jupyter notebook, select the environment, then click the Jupyter notebook button.
-That will open your web browser to a page that lets you navigate to and open python files.
+That will open your web browser to a page that lets you navigate to and open python files, or to create a new notebook.